 I have loved using the Gomatic Travel Pack.
 It feels like a quality bag, perfect for daily use, and it definitely looks cool too.
 Despite a few grumbles in this review, I have found it more than adequate for everything I’ve needed it to do.

 It also benefits from a suitcase style carry handle, which is useful, as well as the usual backpack straps and top handle.
 I’ve also found it comfortable to wear, and I’ve not noticed the laptop banging around which happens with my other laptop bag from time to time.

 If you’re looking for a carry on travel bag with an expandable compartment, here are our ratings:

 Where can I get the Gomatic Travel Pack?

 You’ll find Gomatic and Nomatic bags on their website.
-The Gomatic Travel pack retails at £229.
+The Gomatic Travel pack retails at £279 with free shipping.